 The Great Wroggi is a poisonous Bird Wyvern that originated in Monster Hunter 3.
 It will attack using its claws, tail and spit poisonous mist at prey.
 The Poison status effect will slowly drain your health away for a limited time or until you cure it with an Antidote potion.

 When Great Wroggi gets enraged, it will puff up its poisonous dewlap sac and call forth lesser Wroggi to assist it.
-Regular Wroggi have the same abilities as the The Great Wroggi but not as dangerous alone Fortunately, a pack of Wroggi isn't as co-ordinated as a pack of Izuchi, but it would still be wise to get rid of the annoying pests first.
+Regular Wroggi have the same abilities as the Great Wroggi but not as dangerous alone Fortunately, a pack of Wroggi isn't as co-ordinated as a pack of Izuchi, but it would still be wise to get rid of the annoying pests first.

 Wroggi Scales, Wroggi Hides, Sharp Fangs can be obtained from carving regular Wroggi carcasses.
-We currently don't any confirmation on what materials the Great Wroggi will yield in Monster Hunter Rise, but we will update it once the full game comes out.

 Heralding from Monster Hunter 3 is the Great Baggi.
 It is a distant relative of the Great Wroggi that lives in cold climates instead of marshlands and rainforests.

 The Great Baggi has similar moves to the Great Wroggi and shares the ability to summons smaller monsters to swarm its prey with greater numbers.
-However, the main difference between them is that the Great Wroggi inflicts the Sleep status effect instead of poison.
+However, the main difference between the two is that the Great Wroggi inflicts the Sleep status effect instead of poison.
 Which arguably makes the Great Baggi more dangerous than its poison-spewing counterpart.
 Especially when you have to fight lots of lesser Baggi that can also put you to sleep with their saliva.

 Pukei-Pukei was one of the first monsters you hunt in Monster Hunter World and now it has come back for Monster Hunter Rise.
 Pukei-Pukei is the first reptilian Bird Wyvern that can fly, just like its feathered cousins.
 Pukei-Pukei's main methods of attack are stomping you with its feet, smacking you with its tail and giant tongue, and spit poisonous saliva.